Sparta title header

 Fiction, published 2006

-Sparta is losing the war to retain control of Messenia, and in response to an oracle from Delphi the Athenians send a lame schoolmaster to be Sparta's supreme commander.
+Sparta is losing the war to retain control of Messenia, and in response to an oracle from Delphi, the Athenians send a lame schoolmaster to be Sparta's supreme commander.
 But Tyrtaios soon discovers there is more to Sparta than Athenian propaganda led him to believe.
 Before long the lame Athenian and Sparta's most successful commander are moving Sparta in a new direction.
-Set in the Second Messenian war and based on Herodotus, this novel takes the reader back to the days immediately following the introduction of Sparta constitution and shows how this unique society evolved out of a period of chaos.
-(Sparta ca 650 BC).
+Set in the Second Messenian War and based on Herodotus, this novel takes the reader back to the days immediately following the introduction of the Spartan Constitution and shows how this unique society evolved out of a period of chaos.
+(Sparta ca 650 BC)

 Are they Singing in Sparta?

-Spartan Slave, Spartan Queen: Tale of Four Women of Sparta
+Spartan Slave, Spartan Queen: A Tale of Four Women of Sparta

 Fiction, published 2007